MauroEBordon/binance-market-data-with-python/README.md

-# binance-market-data-with-python
+# Binance market data with python

-Small project part of an interview process for Quanticko Technologies.
+Small project part of an interview process.

 ## Requirements